Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Faba bean is the highest nitrogen fixing annual legume making it an excellent rotational crop.
-Faba bean can fix upwards of 90 per cent of their own nitrogen requirements, which means less nitrogen fertilizer needs to be applied in the spring.
-There has been some anecdotal evidence that cereal crops following faba bean can see a yield increase of 10 to 15 percent.
+Faba bean can fix upwards of 90% of their own nitrogen requirements, which means less nitrogen fertilizer needs to be applied in the spring.
+There has been some anecdotal evidence that cereal crops following faba bean can see a yield increase of 10 to 15%.
 This could be a result of the nitrogen that is slowly released from the faba bean stubble.

 Proper care in handling is critical especially if the beans are going to be sold for export.
 Damage to the beans can be very costly.
 Conveyor augers can help reduce seed damage.
 Lowering the distance from which the beans are dropped may also help protect the appearance of the seed.
 Careful handling can limit the amount of cracking and splitting.

 A well thought out marketing strategy is important before you consider growing this crop.
 Low tannin varieties are less risky to grow because they can be sold on both export human food and domestic animal feed markets.
 Tannin-containing varieties are riskier because they contain anti-nutritive compounds that can only be digested easily by ruminants (dairy or beef cattle) but not monogastrics such as swine or poultry.
 Therefore, they are only desired as ruminant feed if they do not meet edible-grade.
 Hence, most producers prefer to grow low tannin varieties.